Frequently Asked Questions

 5. Is financial aid available?

 For any of our "term abroad" programs, those which replace a trimester on campus with one off-campus, the answer is a definitive yes.
 All financial aid which you would receive on campus is available to you on these programs.
-For short-term and summer programs, there is no Augustana financial aid available, with two noteworthy exceptions, our unique Augie Choice program and language immersion grants from the Freistat Center for Peace Studies which are available to students enrolled in our summer Spanish and French programs as well as some exchange programs (if language is studied).
+For short-term and summer programs, there is no standard Augustana financial aid available, however there are special financial aid programs designed for study abroad, including the Augie Choice program, ATLAS grants for students traveling to Africa on experiential learning (volunteer, service, internship) programs and language immersion grants from the Freistat Center for Peace Studies.
+Frweistat grants are available to students enrolled in our summer Spanish and French programs as well as any exchange programs where students take at least 6 credits in the host-country language.

 6. How does Augie Choice work with study abroad programs?

 Eligible students may request Augie Choice funds for any approved study abroad program (including non-Augustana programs with permission of the IOP Director.)
-Payments are made 30 days prior to departure for all programs, which means that for many students attending Augustana study abroad programs, where payments are often due earlier than this date, the Augie Choice funds act as a reimbursement for funds students have paid in advance.
+The Augie Choice funds are paid to students directly 30 days prior to departure for all programs.
+For most programs payments are often due earlier than this date and the Augie Choice funds act as a reimbursement for funds students have paid in advance.
 For others, Augie Choice is used to cover airfare or other out-of-pocket expenses associated with a study abroad program.
 Applications are available in the CEC offices (Sorensen Hall) or as part of your online study abroad application at www.augustana.edu/plus and must be completed no later than 60 days prior to the departure date of your program.

-7. What if I want to go somewhere other than the Augustana programs available?
+7. What if a student wants to go somewhere other than the Augustana programs available?

 8. What are the advantages of going on an Augustana program?

 Participating in an Augustana program offers several benefits to our students.
-Traveling with Augustana often means eligibility for your standard Augustana financial aid package, as well as avoiding the hassles of transfer credit approvals.
+Traveling with Augustana often means eligibility for your regular Augustana financial aid package, as well as avoiding the need to seek approval for transfer credit.
 It also means traveling with Augustana faculty, taking Augustana courses and assurance of Augustana quality control.
 You know when you study on an Augustana program that the courses abroad are of the same high standard as those offered on campus and you will have support on the ground for any circumstances which arise.
 Augustana has been in the study abroad business for over 40 years and we are proud of the quality of all our programs.

 9. How do programs relate to my studies at Augustana?